shreyas20240/2025-29_Shreyas_Yadav_25SCS1003001332_3rd2CSE14/README.md

 # 2025-29_Shreyas_Yadav_25SCS1003001332_3rd2CSE14
 Repository containing my Internship Report, Internship PPT, and Internship Certificate for university evaluation.
-Internship Submission
+Internship

-This repository contains the documents submitted as part of my internship evaluation at IILM University.
+This repository contains the work and documentation completed during my internship.

 Contents

-* 📄 Internship Report – Detailed report of the internship, work undertaken, and learning outcomes.
+* Internship Report – A detailed overview of the internship, work, and learnings.
-* 📊 Internship PPT – Presentation summarizing the internship experience and work.
+* Internship Presentation – A presentation summarizing the internship experience and key work.
-* 📜 Internship Certificate – Certificate of completion for the internship.
+* Internship Certificate – Certificate of completion of the internship.

-Purpose

-This repository has been created for the submission of internship-related documents as required for the Internship Evaluation.

-University: IILM University
-Semester: 5th Semester
-Session: 2024–28
+Overview

+This repository serves as a collection of the major documents and resources related to my internship experience.